jonathancs50/Copper-Tracking-System/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Zero v1.0 Universal License.
 You are free to use, modify, and distribute this software in accordance with the terms of the license.
 For more details, see the [LICENSE](LICENSE) file.